PankhuriTyagi/Santander/README.md

 ![Kaggle Logo](src/CompititionLogo.jpg)
-# Kaggle Compitition - Santander Customer Transaction Prediction
+# Kaggle Competition - Santander Customer Transaction Prediction
 ## Introduction
-This is my team's pass at the Santander Customer Transaction Prediction Kaggle Compitition.
+This is my team's pass at the Santander Customer Transaction Prediction Kaggle Competition.
 We completed this post the compitition was finished.
-But the score achieved here is within that of top-10 teams.
+But the score achieved here is within that of Top-10 teams.

 ## Aim
 Aim of this compitition is to find the which of the customers will perform the transactions.